How to make a high voltage (500V+ !!!) AC voltmeter

 Here is the test result of our high voltage AC voltmeter:

 This way, we can measure 500V+(!!!) even more if the resistors are selected properly.
 Remember, electricity is always dangerous.
-Work carefully with your own risk!!!
+Work carefully at your own risk!!!

 Anyway, I hope you enjoyed the article and will be able to make a voltmeter for yourself which can measure high voltage.
 If you need any help, feel free to ask.
 Thank you, Enjoy!